Tristin-S-Smith/Conobix/README.md

 #$
 </code>
 <p>Keep in mind, the matrix can be any width and any height.
 Conobi within the matrix can also be reused as many times as desired.</p>
-<p>To terminate a Conobix program, either access a Conobi that is not defined within the matrix, or pass data to an all-false Conobi (passing data to a Conobi and having all four condition perameters return false will terminate the program).</p>
+<p>To terminate a Conobix program, either access a Conobi that is not defined within the matrix, or pass data to an all-false Conobi (passing data to a Conobi and having all four condition parameters return false will terminate the program).</p>

 <h2>Executing a Conobi Matrix</h2>
 <p>Where Conobix starts executing in the matrix, and the initial value to pass to the specified Conobi are defined in the <em>~EXECUTE~</em> section header.
 The arrangement for this data is:</p>